 There are various kinds of activities and assignments you can create in Flat for Education.
-Performance assignments are a special activity that allows you to assess the audio-recorded performance of your students, on a score of your choosing.
+Performance assignments are a special activity that allows you to assess the audio-recorded performance of your students, using a score of your choosing.

 Creating a performance assignment